barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

   withdrawn and for foreign currency transactions, as Starling doesn't charge currency conversion fees.

-For savings accounts I use:

-- **Nationwide Flexsaver**, a regular saver with a monthly deposit cap and interest paid out a year after opening the account.

 For investment accounts I use:

 - **Cavendish Online**, for my stocks & shares ISA (invested in a